easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 ### Preprocess

 The ventilator and valves operate via time-based cycles based on the settings.
-There are four phases to each complete cycle, as shown in Figure 1.
+There are four phases to each complete cycle, as shown in @figureref {AnesthesiaVentilatoryCycles}.

 <center>
 <a href="./Images/AnesthesiaMachine/Cycles.png"><img src="./Images/AnesthesiaMachine/Cycles.png" width="550"></a>
-<i>Figure 1.
-Flow diagram showing the ventilatory cycles as implemented in the Anesthesia Machine.</i>
+<i>@figuredef {AnesthesiaVentilatoryCycles} Flow diagram showing the ventilatory cycles as implemented in the Anesthesia Machine.</i>
 </center>

 #### Process Actions